Introduction

 - Using

-, we can create isolated environment for our API under test and also for the test framework itself.
+docker, we can create isolated environment for our API under test and also for the test framework itself.

 - Using